|Pierced With: Straight Barbell. Once Healed: BCR, Straight Barbell, Circular Barbell|

 How much does it cost to get a nipple piercing?

-It usually costs an average of £35 - £55 to get a nipple piercing.
+It usually costs between £40 - £70 to get a nipple piercing.
 The nipple piercing cost may depend on the type of piercing jewellery.
 We always recommend paying the additional price for high quality piercing jewellery as this will help your piercing to heal.
 Remember, piercing prices often reflect the experience required to carry out the piercing.
 It is important to make sure you see a professional piercer for any type of piercing.

 How do nipple piercings work?